dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _hl7ScheduledStationAETInOrder:

     hl7ScheduledStationAETInOrder_"
     "HL7 Log File Pattern",string,"Path to HL7 messages which will be captured exactly as received.
-If absent, there is no logging.","
+If absent, there is no logging.
+May be overwritten by configured values for particular Archive HL7 Application.","
     .. _hl7LogFilePattern:

     hl7LogFilePattern_"
     "HL7 Error Log File Pattern",string,"Path to HL7 messages which will be captured exactly as received, when processing of HL7 messages fails.
-If absent, there is no logging.","
+If absent, there is no logging.
+May be overwritten by configured values for particular Archive HL7 Application.","
     .. _hl7ErrorLogFilePattern:

     hl7ErrorLogFilePattern_"